ecekpo/awesome-book-ES6/README.md

 # Project Name

+Awesome Book ES6

 > Description the project.
+Project was build using modules and ES6.
+It allows user to add, delete and list books from the library

 ## Built With

-- Major languages
+- HTML
-- Frameworks
+- CSS
-- Technologies used
+- Javascript

 ## Live Demo (if available)